Water the Indoor Plant Correctly

 Fertilize the Indoor Plant Correctly

 Add the right fertilizer in the right amounts.
-Many people incorrectly believe that if a little fertilizer is good then a lot is better..
+Many people incorrectly believe that if a little fertilizer is good, then a lot is better..
 If you use too much fertilizer on your houseplants, you may do them more harm than good.
-Plants grow slower in an indoor environment than they do outdoors.
+Plants grow more slowly in an indoor environment than they do outdoors.
 So indoor plants need fewer nutrients; too many nutrients can build up to toxic levels.
 A good choice is a slow-release indoor fertilizer, specially formulated for houseplants.

 Helpful Tip